Hildegard Knef: Publications

 Her autobiography Der geschenkte Gaul: Bericht aus einem Leben (The Gift Horse: Report on a Life, 1970) was a candid recount of her life in Germany during and after the Second World War, and reportedly became the best-selling German book in the post-war years.
 Her second book Das Urteil (The Verdict, 1975) was a moderate success, and dealt with her struggle with breast cancer.
 Knef not only achieved international best-seller status, her books were also widely praised by critics because her autobiographies were "better-than-the-average celebrity's".

 In The Gift Horse: Report on a Life Knef recounted her childhood and difficult life being an actress and singer while living in Hitler's Berlin and after the war in Europe and America.
 Arthur Cooper of Newsweek called it "a bitterly honest book and a very good one".
 The book doesn't try to persuade the public, depicting a made-up celebrity's adventures, but truthfully recounts her struggles as a German woman who grew up in Berlin under the Nazis.The Gift Horse: Report on a Life was translated to English by Knef's second husband, David Anthony Palastanga.

 In The Verdict, which was also translated by Palastanga, Knef looked at her life from another perspective, because she knew that she had cancer.
 Rachel MacKenzie wrote that Knef had her 56th operation, a mastectomy, in Salzburg on 10 August 1973.
 MacKenzie stated that from that cancer surgery, life had to be thought of in terms of pre-verdict and post-verdict.
 The book is divided in these two sections but they are not chronologically ordered because Knef wrote the two sections in a way that the reader is moved forward and backward in time and space.
 The Verdict describes in great detail the hospital scenes as well as the doctors and nurses in New York, Los Angeles, Zürich and Hamburg, where she was hospitalised.

 Personal life

 Knef was married three times and divorced twice.
 Her first marriage was in 1947 to Kurt Hirsch, a U.S. information officer.
 They divorced in 1952.
-Her second marriage was to the actor and record producer David Anthony Palastanga, on 30 June 1962, with whom she had a daughter, Christina Antonia, born in 1968.
+On 30 June 1962, she married the British actor and record producer David Cameron (David Anthony Palastanga), with whom she had a daughter, Christina Antonia, born in 1968.
 When she died, she was still married to her third husband, Paul von Schell.

 On 1 February 2002, Knef died at the age of 76 of a lung infection in Berlin, where she had moved after German reunification.
 She smoked heavily for most of her life and suffered from emphysema.